Common Tax Mistakes FAQ

 As you might imagine, the IRS is often facing staffing and budget issues.
 So it may take several months for your offer to be acted upon.
 In the meantime, you should be diligent about responding to agency requests and submitting any required documentation.

-If my spouse filed our taxes with knowingly incorrect information, am I liable for the tax debt that was incurred?
+If my spouse filed our taxes with knowingly incorrect information, am I liable for the tax liability that was incurred?

 You might qualify for innocent spouse relief.
 If your spouse, or ex-spouse, improperly took a deduction, credit or other tax item that affected your joint return, or did not report all income, then a tax attorney can help you request innocent spouse relief.